Engineering Course Outcomes

 ENGR 2320 - Digital Electronics

-- Learn various number systems and codes
+- Apply various number systems and codes to arithmetic logic circuits.

-- MSI and LSI logic families
+- Understand the use of MSI and LSI logic families.

 ENGR 2520 - Microprocessor and Microcomputers